 |The music party|

-And then, there's the oddities.
-For a long time I thought that this particular black and white fur coat she wears at one point in the movie was an eccentricity of the designer and a blatant historical inaccuracy.
+And then, there are the oddities.
+For a long time, I thought that this particular black and white fur coat she wears at one point in the movie was an eccentricity of the designer and a blatant historical inaccuracy.

 Another oddity that had me scratching my head for a while was the pink hair Marie Antoinette sports at one of her parties.